afriedmanxxx/quiz_project/README.md

 User receives a score at the end of the quiz.

-OpenTrivia DB API is used to generate new questions if needed.\n
+OpenTrivia DB API is used to generate new questions if needed.

 Link: https://opentdb.com/